Dale Holmes: Racing career milestones

 First national win: At a 1985 United Kingdom National in Slough, England in 13 Expert.

 Turned Professional: Summer 1988 at 16 in England directly after the 1988 IBMXF European Championships.

 First Professional race result: Second Place in Superclass Poole UKBMX National.

-First Professional win: NBMXA British Championships 1988.
+First Professional win: BBMXA British Championships 1988.

 First National win: 13 Expert Slough 1985.

-First Pro/ Superclass win: NBMXA British Championships 1988.
+First Pro/ Superclass win: BBMXA British Championships 1988.

-Retired from Elite: In late 2006 (Final Event Japan) to concentrate on 4x Mountain Bike (MTB) Racing and Team Manager roll of Free Agent.
+Retired from Elite: In late 2006 (Final Event UCI Japan) to concentrate on 4-Cross Mountain Bike (MTB) Racing and Team Manager roll of Free Agent.
 He recently started BMX racing again in the ABA Veteran's Pro class.
 His debut race was on 1 September 2007 at the ABA Black Jack Nationals in Reno, Nevada.
 He won on Saturday (1 September) and came in second on Sunday.

 Height & weight at height of his career (1995–2006): Ht:5'9" Wt:182 lbs.